kubernetes/kubernetes/docs/devel/releasing.md

 can, for instance, tell it to override `gitVersion` and set it to `v0.4-13-g4567bcdef6789-dirty` and set `gitCommit` to `4567bcdef6789...` which is the complete SHA1 of the (dirty) tree used at build time.

-## Release Notes

-TODO(ihmccreery) update this

-No official release should be made final without properly matching release notes.

-There should be made available, per release, a small summary, preamble, of the major changes, both in terms of feature improvements/bug fixes and notes about functional feature changes (if any) regarding the previous released version so that the BOM regarding updating to it gets as obvious and trouble free as possible.

-After this summary, preamble, all the relevant PRs/issues that got in that version should be listed and linked together with a small summary understandable by plain mortals (in a perfect world PR/issue's title would be enough but often it is just too cryptic/geeky/domain-specific that it isn't).

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->